Message from the Principal

-On behalf of the staff here at the Wikwemikong Junior School, once again I am happy to welcome you to the 2017/2018 school year!
+On behalf of the team here at the Wikwemikong Junior School, once again I am happy to welcome you to the 2018/2019 school year!
 We are looking forward to a productive partnership with you to ensure that our children can achieve their highest potential.
-We recognize that in order to be successful in school, our children need support from both the home and the school.
+We recognize that to be successful in school, our children need support from both the home and the school.
 We know a strong partnership will make the greatest difference in your child’s education.
 As partners, we share the responsibility for their success and we want you to know that we will do our very best to carry out the responsibilities.
-We ask that you guide and support your child’s learning by ensuring that he/she:
+We ask that you guide and support your child’s learning by ensuring the following points:

 1) Attends school daily and arrives on time (8:40 entry bell, 9:00 am school begins);

 2) Completes all homework assignments given by teachers;